davidoh14/Nice-Healthcare-Take-Home-Test/README.md

 2. Besides drive times, what other factors should Gerald be considering to optimize sending the right clinician to a patient?

+    - Clinician working hours
+    - Lab operating hours
+    - Average duration of visit

+ASSUMPTIONS MADE:
+The clinicians have designated labs, so there should be a join's table between the clinician's table and the lab table.
+A model association would be built to access a clinician's designated lab address.